Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Introduction

-Therefore, in this paper, we propose a framework for automatically assessing literature review writing ability in LLMs.
-The evaluation of LLMs' ability to write literature reviews remains an open question.
-In this study, we use human-written literature reviews as the gold standard and employ external tools for a comprehensive evaluation.
-Specifically, we first collect human-written literature reviews to create the dataset.
-Then, we ask LLMs to complete three tasks: generating references, writing an abstract, and writing a literature review based on a given topic.
-The generated results are then evaluated from several dimensions, including the presence of hallucinations in the references, as well as the semantic coverage and factual consistency of the generated literature review compared to the human-written context.
+Therefore, in this paper, we propose a framework for automatically assessing the literature review writing ability of LLMs, using human-written literature reviews as the gold standard and designing metrics for a comprehensive evaluation.
+We first collect a dataset of human-written literature reviews to serve as a benchmark for evaluating the performance of LLMs.
+We then ask LLMs to complete three tasks based on the collected dataset: generating references, writing an abstract, and writing a complete literature review based on a given topic.
+Finally, we evaluate the generated results from several dimensions, including the presence of hallucinations in the references, as well as the semantic coverage and factual consistency of the generated abstract and literature review compared to the human-written context.
+By assessing the performance of LLMs across these tasks and evaluating their output using our proposed metrics, we aim to provide a comprehensive understanding of their capabilities and limitations in writing literature reviews.